AndyJacobBarth/Problems/LeetCode/palindrome-number/palindrome-number.md

 When `temp` is divided by $10$, this effectively shifts `temp` a decimal down.
 When we multiply by $10$, it shifts `temp` a decimal up, but now the one's place is set to $0$.
 We can then subtract this value from `temp` to extract the LSD.
 We've effectively created a base-$10$ bit mask (decimal-mask?) of the LSD.

 The specifications for $x$ is exactly the limitations for a 32-bit signed integer, so we should use at least this data type when assigning $x$.
+Using integer manipulation can cause overflow if the integer is $9$ digits long and $x$ backwards is greater than $2^{31}-1$.
+We can use larger data types to accomodate for this, or unsigned data types since we already checked $x \geq 0$.

 In the below pseudocode, `RETURN` is used to break out of the program and `//` denotes integer divison.